hariseldon99/hariseldon99.github.io/MediaServer_notes.md

   Welcome to \n \l

   * Services :      Point any Web-Browser to http://\4{wlp2s0} for details
-  * DVD Ripping :   Insert the disk in the drive and it should be ripped automatically to the Jellyfish userspace
   * USB Drives :    USB drives are automatically detected and mounted
  ```
 </details>